 Changing over of fuel oils in ship’s main engine and generator is important to keep a check on NOx and SOx emissions while entering Emission control areas (ECA) as mentioned under MARPOL Annex VI- Prevention of air pollution by ships.
 Find out more about the changing over procedures of fuel on ship’s marine engine and generator.

 Nitrogen oxides or NOx is major marine air pollution gas from ship & result of nitrogen present in air reacting with oxides under certain operating conditions.

 SOx and NOx substances in Ship’s emissions are the main reasons for pollution and degradation of environment.
 Ten technologies/ methods mentioned in these article helps to keep a check on these substances.

-SEEMP is a special tool of IMO to measure and control GHG emission from the already existing shipping fleet.
-Know more about the plan inside the article
+SEEMP is a special tool of IMO to measure and control GHG emissions from the already existing shipping fleet.
+Know more about the plan in detail inside the article.